 The Feel Test

-Cashmere has a uniqly soft feel, unlike any other natural fibre on earth.
+Cashmere has a uniquely soft feel, unlike any other natural fibre on earth.
 Compared to wool which feels more coarse and rough.
-Cashmere fibres are extremely fine and delicate, whereas wool fibres are tough and hardy which can sometimes irate peoples skin and cashmere should not.
+Cashmere fibres are extremely fine and delicate, whereas wool fibres are tough and hardy which can sometimes irritate peoples skin and cashmere should not.